Multiple Choice More than one choice may apply. Which layer of t... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Multiple Choice More than one choice may apply.
-Which layer of the artery wall thickens most in atherosclerosis? a.
-Tunica media b.
-Tunica intima c.
-Tunica adventitia d.
-Tunica externa
+Which layer of the heart wall is an endothelium? a.
+Endocardium b.
+Myocardium c.
+Epicardium d.
+Pericardium

 Verified Solution